 In it, he compares the old, industrial era way of working under a hierarchy to the modern, information age where early stage entrepreneurship flourishes without one.
 He says if the hierarchy tries to drive the startup community it essentially stifles it.
 Instead of a hierarchy, many aspects of what we do today are working as a network.

-I keep hearing people say things like ‘we should be more like Boulder’ but when Brad talks about his ‘Boulder Thesis’ comprising 4 parts which he says are ‘essential to a sustainable, vibrant startup community’, I can’t help thinking that we already have a lot of this in Newcastle and the wider North East region.
+I keep hearing people say things like ‘we should be more like Boulder’ but when Brad talks about his ‘Boulder Thesis’ comprising 4 parts which he says are ‘essential to a sustainable, vibrant startup community’, I can’t help thinking that we already have a lot of this in Newcastle and other cities across the North of England.

 Watch the video and read my comments below to see if you feel the same….